anson-vandoren/ansonvandoren.com/content/about.md

 **Director of Software & Systems Engineering at Kateeva, Inc.**

-> _I spend most of my time figuring out how to make extraordinarily complex high-volume mass
+> _I spend much of my time working to make complex high-volume mass production equipment
-> production machines seem simple and easy to their owners.
-I lead a team that translates
+> seem simple and easy to its owner.
+I lead a team that converts business requirements into
-> business requirements into system requirements, designs and implements the human and
+> system requirements, designs and implements the human and factory interfaces, translates
-> factory interfaces, translates print algorithms into machine control software, and drives overall
+> additive manufacturing algorithms into machine control software,
-> system integration and optimization from concept to installation at a customer site._
+> and drives overall system integration and optimization from concept to installation at a
+> customer site._

 **Building use(ful | less) electronics projects**